-These are the steps for retrieving documents regarding Patch/iX.
+These are the steps for retrieving documents using Patch/iX.

-- 1. Access the HP IT Resource Center WEB site using the appropriate WEB address for your country. - 2.
-Click on the link, "patch database." - 3.
+- 1. Access the HP IT Resource Center WEB site (previously the Electronic Support Center) using the appropriate WEB address for your country. - 2.
+Click on the link, "Individual Patches." - 3.
 Enter: "ITRC User ID" and "password." - 4.
-Click on the "MPE/iX"link under "find individual patches." - 5.
-Click on the link, "MPE Patch Installation and Tools Guide." - 6.
+Click on the link, "MPE/iX Patches." - 5.
+Click on the link, "MPE Patch Installation Guide." - 6.
 Click on the link, "Use Patch/iX or AUTOPAT to install the patch." - 7.
 Click on the link, "Patch/iX Instructions."